Charles-J97/ZhihaoJiang.github.io/_pages/internship.md

 ## Golang Back End Developer
 * Time: Jun – Aug 2020
 * Location: Shanghai, China
-* Company:    Qutoutiao
+* Institution: Qutoutiao
 * Department: Microservices Group, Infrastructure Department
 * Main Tasks:
   * Developed the Message Platform with Golang and Vue which could help IT technicians handle thousands of messages a day.
 Used MySQL as the storage, Redis as the cache, and multi-thread technology as the solution to concurrent message sending requests.